Module 09: The Unified Brain — Foundation Models in Autonomous Driving

 Leading large-scale data pipelines, training infrastructure, and responsible generative AI initiatives that power Firefly and Creative Cloud surfaces.

-Shipped multi-agent prediction models for L3/L4/L5 robotaxi fleets and co-designed the training framework and dataloaders that kept the stack fed with fresh data.
+Shipped multi-agent prediction models for L3/L4/L5 autonomous vehicle fleets and co-designed the training framework and dataloaders that kept the stack fed with fresh data.

 Qualcomm Research · San Diego, CA